-- 2.5.4 To determine the number of buffer credits that shall be deposited in the AFOLU pooled buffer account, the overall risk rating shall be converted to a percentage (e.g., an overall risk rating of 35 converts to 35%).
-This percentage shall be multiplied by the net change in the project's carbon stocks (stated in the verification report), as set out in the VCS Program document Registration and Issuance Process.
-Where a project is divided into more than one geographic area for the purpose of risk analysis, the overall risk rating percentage for each area shall be multiplied by the net change in the project's carbon stocks (stated in the verification report) in such geographic area. - 2.5.5 Buffer credits shall be deposited in the AFOLU pooled buffer account in accordance with the procedures set out in VCS Program document Registration and Issuance Process.
-The rules and requirements for the release and cancellation of buffer credits from the AFOLU pooled buffer account are set out in the same document.
+- To determine the number of buffer credits that shall be deposited in the AFOLU pooled buffer 2.5.4 account, the overall risk rating shall be converted to a percentage (e.g., an overall risk rating of 35 converts to 35%).
+This percentage shall be multiplied by the net change in the project's carbon stocks (stated in the verification report), as set out in the VCS Program document Registration and Issuance Process Where a project is divided into more than one geographic area for the purpose of risk apalysis, the overall risk rating percentage for each area shall be multiplied by the net change in the project's carbon stocks (stated in the verification report) in such geographic area. - Buffer credits shall be devosited in the AFOLU pooled buffer account in accordance with the 2.5.5 procedures set out in V6S Program document Registration and Issuance Process.
+The rules and requirements to the release and cancellation of buffer credits from the AFOLU pooled This is not the ordin buffer account set out in the same document.